Sterling Pest Control

 How long does a stinging insect treatment take?

 Most residential stinging insect treatments take 30 to 90 minutes depending on the number of nests and their accessibility.
 Wall void treatments and attic colony removals may take longer.
 The residual barrier spray we apply continues to repel and kill stinging insects for 60 to 90 days after application.
+You can rest easy knowing your home, from bed to backyard, is protected.

 Can you remove honeybees without killing them?

 Yes.
 Sterling Pest Control coordinates with local beekeepers to relocate honeybee colonies alive whenever the nest location allows safe extraction.
 Honeybees are beneficial pollinators, and we prioritize live relocation over extermination for this species.
+This approach helps restore and protect local pollinator populations.

 Does stinging insect control come with a guarantee?